programminghistorian/jekyll/en/lessons/corpus-analysis-with-spacy.md

 ### Named Entity Analysis
 In this section, you'll use the named entity tags extracted from spaCy to investigate the second research question: **Do students use certain named entities more frequently in different academic genres, and does this signify differences in genre conventions?**

-To start, we'll create a new DataFrame with the text filenames, disciplines, and part-of-speech tags:
+To start, we'll create a new DataFrame with the text filenames, types (genres), and named entity words and tags:

 ```
 ner_analysis_df = final_paper_df[['Filename','PAPER TYPE', 'Named_Entities', 'NE_Words']]